Updated: 10am, 14th October, 2020.

-Social distancing measures we will put in place when we reopen the school:
+Social distancing measures are in place in the school:

-- Hand sanitising stations will be available at the school entrances
+- Hand sanitising stations are available at the school entrance

-- We will ask everyone to pay by card or contactless
+- We ask that you pay by card or online

-- We will follow rigorous daily hygiene routines throughout the school
+- We follow rigorous daily hygiene routines throughout the school

 The symptoms of coronavirus are: